|Champions' League title in 2014 with Real Madrid|

 -- Iker Casillas only played for him in the Champions' League in 2013-2014.
 Diego Lopez started for him in La Liga games.
 Iker Casillas won the Champions' League in 2014, but his performance in the Final was poor.
 He was a shadow of himself when he started again the season after.
 I only put him on honourable mention.

--- I also took Dida over Cech because he won the Champions' league for Ancelotti.
+-- I also took Dida (AC Milan) over Petr Cech because he won the Champions' league for Ancelotti.

 -- His tenure with Bayern Munich was not very successful.
 Thus, most of his key players did not make the all-time team.
-Nevertheless, I decided to take Neuer and Lahm.
+Nevertheless, I decided to take Manuel Neuer and Philipp Lahm.
 I also felt the same way for his players at PSG, Chelsea and Juventus.
-Nevertheless, I selected Ibrahimovic, Zidane, Thiago Silva, Lampard, Terry and Drogba because they were simply among the best of their generation.
+Nevertheless, I selected Zlatan Ibrahimovic, Zinedine Zidane, Thiago Silva, Frank Lampard, John Terry and Didiner Drogba because they were simply among the best of their generation.

 I put the best possible players into the lineup, but it is not necessarily a working formation.
 I am not sure if Xavi Alonso and Pirlo will work in the midfield.
 Kaka won a Champions League and the Ballon d'or while playing under Ancelotti, but I am not sure if he can play on the right.
 He might get into the way of Zidane.
 Ronaldo would have prefer playing with a false 9 rather than with Shevchenko.